Mat2801/Project-1-Iconic-Car-Meet/README.md

 Youtube for the basic hamburger menu

 ### 6.1.
 Media
-- Personal images taken myself and edited using funkypic and windows editor.
+- Personal images taken myself and edited using [funkypic](https://www.befunky.com/) and [windows editor](https://www.microsoft.com/en-us/windows/photo-movie-editor).
-- unsplash
+- [unsplash](https://unsplash.com/images/stock/non-copyrighted) used for the images on the forms.

 ### 6.2.
 Acknowledgements
-I received inspiration for this project as I am a car enthusiast and I have attend many car shows.
-I thought this could be the beginning of a much bigger website where all car meets and shows could be placed online for everyone to see and attend also possibly book there tickets or purchase tickets.
+[Precious Ijege](https://www.linkedin.com/in/precious-ijege-908a00168/?originalSubdomain=ng) for the incredible mentoring support.
+The [Code Institute](https://codeinstitute.net/) team tutors, student care and mentors.
+Anthony from slack was a great help through out my project.